 As a driver, you already know the dangers of driving distracted.
 But do you know how to prove it if another distracted driver causes an accident?
 Proving distraction is critical when proving negligence, but it can be difficult.

-At Lane Brown, LLC, we know how dangerous distracted driving cna be, and we know it can be tough to prove without the right tools.
+At Lane Brown, LLC, we know how dangerous distracted driving can be, and we know it can be tough to prove without the right tools.
 Reach out for help getting the proof you need for your car accident claim.

 Once you’ve called the police and gotten the medical attention you need, consider what caused the accident.
 If a distracted driver hit you, the most common causes are the following: